Railway accidents in Western Australia

 This article is concerned with railway accidents occurring in Western Australia, where they are identified as fatal accidents, injury related accidents, or where infrastructure or rolling stock was damaged.

 Fatalities

 Poison Gully (Bellevue), 1904

-On 1 August 1904 a goods train running from Midland Junction to Pickering Brook derailed on a washed out bridge across Poison Gully.
-Driver and fireman were killed.
+On 1 August 1904, a goods train running from Midland Junction to Pickering Brook derailed on a washed out bridge across Poison Gully.
+The driver and fireman were killed.
 A memorial to the crew is in Midland.

+Gunyidi, 1917

+On 24 July 1917, three people were killed and thirteen injured when the mail train from Perth to Geraldton derailed 2 mi north of the siding at Gunyidi on the Midland railway line.
+One small child was killed on impact when the passenger carriages telescoped into the luggage van, while her mother and another man received severe injuries and died at the scene within hours.
+A coronial inquest found that excess rain and the absence of appropriate culverts had resulted in a washaway of the tracks.

 Wokalup (Mornington Mills), 1920

 On 6 November 1920, nine people were killed and two were injured in a timber train crash involving the locomotive the Jubilee, which was travelling from Mornington Mills to Wokalup.

 Korrelocking (Wyalkatchem), 1928

 On 21 August 1928, a mixed train from Merredin derailed near Korrelocking, four miles before Wyalkatchem.
 One passenger died and seven were injured.

 Roelands, 1951

-On 13 February 1951, driver William Wakeham was crushed to death under a load of quarry stone when the trucks telescoped as the locomotive while running bunker first jumped the rails on a curve and struck the side of a cutting.
+On 13 February 1951, driver William Wakeham was crushed to death under a load of quarry stone when the trucks telescoped as the locomotive while running tender–first jumped the rails on a curve and struck the side of a cutting.
 The fireman and the guard jumped before the crash and were injured.
 The train, which was operated by the Public Works Department, was travelling to the new Bunbury harbour works when it got out of control.